IrvHenri/pik-markt/README.md

 # Pik Markt

-An e-commerce prototype app where users can favorite and add photos to a cart.
+An e-commerce prototype where users can favorite and add photos to a cart.

 ## Demo